-Hence, the result of these operations will be to blur even further the dividing line between military and political areas of responsibility and competence.
-Likewise, the trend to a more educated military encourages greater political awareness and diminishes the traditional distinction between the military and the political side.
-The classical military response to questions of a political nature frequently heard during the Cold War, "I'm just a simple soldier - that's for my political masters," - and it was always a misleading statement - will now be heard far less.
+As we have seen, the result of these multinational operations will be to blur even further the dividing line between military and political areas of responsibility and competence.
+Likewise, the trend to a more educated military encourages greater political awareness and diminishes the traditional distinction between the military and the political sides.
+The classical military response to questions of a political nature, heard frequently during the Cold War - "I'm just a simple soldier; that's a question for my political masters" (and it was always a misleading statement) - will be heard far less.

-The new missions require the military to act in a more political sense.
-However, their very nature also means greater political sensitivity to military actions while "high-tech" means that all military activity is within political reach.
-These developments will have direct consequences for all aspects of democratic control of armed forces and civil-military relations.
+These new missions require the military to act in a more political sense.
+However, their very nature also implies greater political sensitivity to military actions, while new communications technologies mean that all military activity is within political reach.
+These developments will have direct consequences for DCAF and for all aspects of civil-military relations.